jkyee/azlyrics/README.md

 # azlyrics

 This project redesigns the UI/UX to the website https://www.azlyrics.com/ using html and css.
-It works best full screen as modifying the browser size was not specifically implemented.
-The home page is the only page that allows interaction through the "search" button, the "submit lyrics" button, and the albums listed under the "what's hot" section.
+It works best full screen, as modifying the browser size was not specifically implemented.
+The home page is the only page that allows interactive links to other pages through the "Search" button, the "Submit Lyrics" button, and the albums listed under the "What's Hot" section.